FDPA/fdpa-fusiontables/README.md

 To build the test harness:
 1. Clone the source
 2. npm install
+3. Edit harness/app.js and change the API key
-3. npm run test
+4. npm run test
-4. Follow the instructions at the end of the npm run test output
+5. Follow the instructions at the end of the npm run test output